HwWobbe/Wip-tasks/README.md

 The integraion of GeoSpatial data shoild proceed and should precede the imminent release of the plugin

 - reference the existing Volcanoes data demo
-  - preoare to show this to CivicAtlas
+  - prepare to show this to CivicAtlas

 ## Canadian Postal Code 'hints':